mcgaritydotme/shortcuts/README.md

 ### Create GTD Weekly Review

 Creates a new project for GTD weekly review.
-Adjust the included dictionary to customize to-dos to match your review style / needs.
+Adjust the included JSON to customize to-dos to match your review style / needs.
+This supports adding descriptions and checklists to individual to-dos.

 > [!IMPORTANT]
 > This shortcut assumes you have an existing area named "Weekly Routines" to hold the project.
 If not, edit the shortcut to reference a different Area (or none at all).